BohemianSte/7MU007-Bloody-Sonik-Pumpkin-/README.md

 ## Research

 The subject area of distortion processors is now long and varied thusly it was necessary when researching for this project to narrow my own view to a handful of processors and developments.
-In todays world there is a range of readily available effects processors on the market which decide to take more novel approaches to tradtional practice, units such as
+In todays world there is a range of readily available effects processors on the market which decide to take more novel approaches to tradtional practice, units such as the [Geiger Counter by WMD](https://www.youtube.com/watch?v=we5JErCLwPk).
+The Geiger Counter is a wave-table based distortion with several parameters available to the user allowing for a range of sounds from tube based overdrive to fuzz.
+The Geiger Counter is an interesting pedal because of the variety within it's algorithms allowing for a comparison from three relevant forms of distortion which are clipping, wavefolding and harmonic distortion.

 ## Development